RickWinter/azure-sdk/docs/cpp/introduction.md

 * `Quickstart` - Article on docs.microsoft.com that is similar to but expands on the README content; typically written by your service's content developer.
 * `Conceptual` - Long-form documentation like Quickstarts, Tutorials, How-to guides, and other content on docs.microsoft.com; typically written by your service's content developer.

 {% include requirement/MUST id="cpp-docs-contentdev" %} include your service's content developer in the Architecture Board review for your library.
-To find the content developer you should work with, check with your team's Program Manager.
+Check with your team's Program Manager to identity the correct content developer to work with.

 {% include requirement/MUST id="cpp-docs-contributors-guide" %} follow the [Azure SDK Contributors Guide].
 (MICROSOFT INTERNAL)